themanyone/whisper_dictation/README.md

 If VRAM is scarce, quantize `ggml-tiny.en.bin` according to whisper.cpp docs.
 Or use `-ng` option to avoid using VRAM altogether.
 It might be half as fast.
 But delays are not that noticeable with a modern CPU.

-Edit `whisper_cpp_client.py` client to change server locations from localhost to wherever they reside on the network.
+Edit `~/.config/whisper_dictation/config.json` to change server locations from localhost to wherever they reside on the network.
 You can also change the port numbers.
 Just make sure servers and clients are in agreement on which port to use.
+Environment variables (`WHISPER_URL`, `CHAT_URL`) override the config file at runtime.

 Test clients and servers.